 - Flexibility – Do you think you’re too busy to study?
 The benefit of online learning is that you can squeeze it in whenever it suits you.
 If you have small pockets of free time, you can still study – you can fit it around your lifestyle.

 - Wide range of subjects – you can find online courses on every subject imaginable!
-From short courses on wellbeing to learning a whole new language, you should be able to find a course that suits your needs.
+From short courses on wellbeing to learning a whole new language, you should be able to find a great course that suits your needs.

 - Community – you may think that online learning is a solitary pursuit, but it doesn’t have to be.
-Many courses offer class discussions as part of their lessons, or forums in which you can connect to other students.
+Many courses offer online class discussions as part of their lessons, or forums in which you can connect to other students.

-- Access to great tutors – with some online platforms offering partnerships with universities, you could access content from great tutors and professors that you would not normally be able to get.
+- Access to great tutors – with some online platforms offering partnerships with universities, you could access course content from great tutors and professors that you would not normally be able to get.

 - It encourages self-discipline – online learning forces you to learn to manage your time appropriately, which is a great skill to master.